wearvr/dpvr-vr-unity-sdk-instructions/README.md

 View the [full headset specifications](https://www.wearvr.com/developer-center/devices/dpvr).

-> TODO: Confirm this page with team

 #### Requesting a development kit

 You can [request a DPVR All-In-One](/docs/dpvr-development-kit.md) device to help get your VR experiences DPVR-compatible.

-> TODO: Confirm this page with team

 ## Prerequisites